- Find A Trip

 As the home base of Hollywood, Los Angeles is known as the “Entertainment Capital of the World”, leading the world in the creation of motion pictures, television production and recorded music.

 The University of California, Los Angeles (UCLA) is considered as one of the flagship institutions of the University of California with over 300 undergraduate and graduate degree programs.
-With approximately 27,000 undergraduate and 12,000 graduate students, UCLA is the largest university in the state of California.
+With over 42,000 students, UCLA is the largest university in the state of California.

 UCLA student-athletes compete as the Bruins.
-The Bruins have won 125 national championships, including 108 NCAA team championships, more than any other university.
+The Bruins have won over 120 national championships, including 109 NCAA team championships, more than any other university.
 The Bruins have had at least one competitor in every Olympics since 1920 with one exception in 1924.

 With a location near Hollywood, UCLA has been featured in Legally Blonde, Old School, The Nutty Professor, Erin Brockovich, National Lampoon’s: Van Wilder and ABC Family’s Greek.